Ava Jerome: Reception

 West's performance was again praised for her work during the November 30, 2018, episode, in which Ava is made known of Kiki's murder.
 Fairman noted that it "set the stage for Maura West to bring to the audience a knockout performance that would be remembered for some time to come."
 For her performance, she earned Michael Fairman TV's Power Performance of the Week.
 Canyon News' editor Donald also praised West's work, calling it "flawless" and "riveting," while also crediting her performance for making General Hospital "can’t miss TV right now."
 Digital Journal editor Markos Papadatos called West's performance "too huge to ignore."
 Fairman co-named West as "Best Overall Performance by an Actress" for his "Best and Worst" of 2018 list, alongside Marci Miller.
 On March 20, 2019, West earned a nomination in the category of Outstanding Lead Actress.
 In May 2020, she earned her fifth nomination for Ava in the Outstanding Lead Actress category.

+In March 2023, Soaps.com editor Charlie Mason placed Ava at number six on his list of "General Hospital's 40+ Greatest Characters of All Time," commenting: "A tragic victim of circumstance, a stone-cold femme fatale or a little bit of both?
+With Maura West's master manipulator, you can never be sure — but you'll definitely tune in tomorrow (and the next day!) to see if you can figure out the vexing vixen!"
+In December 2024, as part of their year-end listings, Soap Opera Network named West (for her work as Ava) as their seventh-top female performer.